astropy/specutils/docs/source/custom_loaders.rst

 follow the same rules but are modified to load JWST DADF test data, which you can also use as a reference.

+While using YAML is very flexible, it is also very sensitive to slight changes in your file format.
+For instance, if you have two files from the same instrument but processed differently (say, one was extracted using IRAF and another one using your own IDL program), they might have different formats and will need separate YAML files.

 .. _doc_ref_fits_loader: